 Step 1: Don't Immediately Mark Your Calendar As BookedA good rule of thumb is to never mark a reservation on your calendar until you have money in hand.
 To secure a booking, you should have both a legal and financial commitment from your renters.
 In other words, you need deposited money and a signed rental contract.
 If your guests can't commit right away, you should make it clear that you will not hold dates until you have a deposit.
 If they plan to pay by check, this will help to instill a sense of urgency for them to send their check ASAP.

-Step 2: Accept Credit CardsOne of the best measures for preventing cancellations while “the check is in the mail” is to accept credit cards.
-Credit cards allow you to charge deposits and process payments instantly, eliminating that gray area when the check is (supposedly) in the mail.
+Step 2: Accept Credit CardsOne of the best measures for preventing cancellations is to accept credit cards via HomeAway Payments.
+HomeAway Payments allows you to charge deposits and process payments instantly, eliminating any gray area and providing a consistent experience for all travelers.
 And let's face it, you get your money sooner!
-Just make sure to have the renter sign and fax back your rental agreement within 24 hours before charging the deposit.
-(You should never accept any payments without a signed copy of your rental agreement.)
+Just make sure to have the renter sign and send back your rental agreement within 24 hours before charging the deposit.
 Be clear that the signed contract, in addition to the deposit, is what officially holds the reservation.

 Step 3: Create a Clear Cancellation PolicyOne of the most important clauses in your rental agreement is your cancellation policy.
 You should clearly outline your penalties for cancelling within specific time frames, and progressively increase those penalties as the check-in date approaches.
 For example, many owners will require 60 days notice or more for cancellations to incur no penalty.
 Cancelling within 60 days of arrival, however, may require the prospective renter to forfeit the reservation deposit or any payments made up to that point.